 The most famous museum in Bastar is the Tribal Museum by the Anthropological Society of India, located in Jagdalpur.

-On display are a number of interesting items that can attract the attention and interest in tourists.
+Here you will find on display many interesting items that can attract the attention and interest in tourists.

-These include Tribal handicraft items such as terracotta, bamboo and woodcraft, bell metal and wrought iron, etc. Cotton fabrics are also quite popular.
+Some of these include tribal handicraft items such as terracotta, bamboo and woodcraft, bell metal and wrought iron, etc. In addition, cotton fabrics are also quite popular.

-Dusshera is the most famous festival here in Chhattisgarh and is devoted to the Goddess Devi Danteshwari.
-Members of all the different tribes celebrate this festival with a lot of fanfare and high spirits.
+Dusshera is the most famous festival in Chhattisgarh.
+In fact, it is devoted to the Goddess Devi Danteshwari and members of all the different tribes celebrate this festival with fanfare and high spirits.

-Other festivals include the Chariot procession, the Bhagoriya Festival and the Madai festival which involves the sacrifice of a goat to the Goddess.
+Other festivals in Bastar include the Chariot procession, the Bhagoriya Festival and the Madai festival.
+Most importantly, it involves the sacrifice of a goat to the Goddess.

 Your Stay in Chhattisgarh

-In addition to hotels located in Jagdalpur, you can also stay at Government-run Rest Houses during your stay in Bastar, Chhattisgarh.
+In addition to hotels in Jagdalpur, you can also stay at the Government-run Rest Houses during your stay in Bastar, Chhattisgarh.